 Full Time Chef

-A full time Chef is generally employed by a principal or family that requires 40 hours upwards a week of support in the kitchen.
-They may be either live in or live out, and they will be expected to plan menus, shop, inventory the kitchen, ensure the kitchen is correctly managed, prepare food for all the meals, and prepare for any additional events, parties, or tasks revolving around the diet and food of the family.
+A full time Chef is suited for household who require 40 hours upwards a week of support in the kitchen.
+They may be either live in or live out.
+And they will be expected to plan menus, shop, inventory the kitchen, ensure the kitchen is correctly managed, prepare food for all the meals.
+And prepare for any additional events, parties, or tasks revolving around the diet and food of the family.

-A full time chef salary starts at £28K (for entry level chefs) and can go upwards of £100K depending on the type and style of the Chef.
-A full time chef is a must have member of staff for any discerning principal or family as it provides the ultimate addition to the household.
+A full time chef salary starts at £28K (for entry level chefs).
+And it can go upwards of £100K depending on the type and style of the Chef.
+A full time chef is a must-have member of staff for any discerning principal or family.
+As it provides the ultimate addition to the household.

 Part Time Chef

-A part time personal chef is often employed by principals or families who travel frequently or dine out regularly and do not require the support of a full time chef.
-A part time chef is a wonderful option, as this Chef can arrive, shop, manage the kitchen and prepare food for a number of days, meaning that the principal can prepare or heat up the food that has been made in advance.
+A part time personal chef is often employed by principals or families who travel frequently or dine out regularly.
+And who do not require the support of a full time chef.
+A part time chef is a wonderful option.
+As this Chef can arrive, shop, manage the kitchen and prepare food for a number of days.
+Meaning that the principal can prepare or heat up the food that has been made in advance.

-Often clients wanting a part time personal Chef will require the chef to come once, twice, or three times a week for a number of hours and this is sufficient to give the principal and their family what they require.
-Part time personal Chefs are paid an hourly rate, starting from £13net per hour and upwards of £100 per hour depending on the level and skill of the Chef.
+Often clients wanting a part time personal Chef will require the chef to come once, twice, or three times a week for a number of hours.
+And this is sufficient to give the principal and their family what they require.
+Part time personal Chefs get an hourly rate.
+Starting from £13net per hour and upwards of £100 per hour depending on the level and skill of the Chef.

-The term Michelin Star normally refers to the Michelin Red Guide, the oldest European hotel and restaurant reference guide, which awards Michelin stars for excellence to a select few establishments.
-The Chefs or Head Chef who work at these establishments will have a direct influence on the restaurants ability to gain (or lose!) a star, and working at a Michelin star restaurant can be considered the highlight of a Chef’s career.
+The term Michelin Star normally refers to the Michelin Red Guide.
+This is the oldest European hotel and restaurant reference guide, which awards Michelin stars for excellence to a select few establishments.
+The Chefs or Head Chef who work at these establishments will have a direct influence on the restaurants ability to gain (or lose!) a star.
+And working at a Michelin star restaurant can be considered the highlight of a Chef’s career.

-Many Michelin chef, or as they are known in the domestic industry, five star michelin chefs, go on to work either in domestic homes or offer their services on a short term contract basis to high profile and VIP clients around the world.
-Due to the very highest calibre of these five star Michelin chef qualifications, these Chefs will command an extremely high salary and are suited only to clients who wish to eat this type of cuisine regularly.
+Many Michelin chefs, or as they are known in the domestic industry, five star Michelin chefs, go on to work either in domestic homes.
+Or offer their services on a short term contract basis to high profile and VIP clients around the world.
+Due to the very highest calibre of these five star Michelin chef qualifications, these Chefs will command an extremely high salary.
+And are suited only to clients who wish to eat this type of cuisine regularly.

 Michelin Chefs are usually employed by clients who entertain regularly, hosting private parties and events.
 Having a Chef of this calibre is the highest status symbol one can possibly achieve in the kitchen staff.

-VIP and HNW clients might hire a personal pastry chef for specific events, or look to hire a Chef who has additional qualifications on their CV to reflect this specific skill.
-Clients choosing to hire a personal pastry chef, or a chef who has extensive pastry qualifications will be looking to pay a higher salary in according to their advanced skills.
+VIP and HNW clients might hire a personal pastry chef for specific events.
+Or look to hire a Chef who has additional qualifications on their CV to reflect this specific skill.
+Clients choosing to hire a personal pastry chef, or a chef who has extensive pastry qualifications will be looking to pay a higher salary.
+In accordance to their advanced skills.

-Often vegetarians can be quite passionate about this subject and will ensure that their home is a meat free zone in accordance with their personal beliefs.
-A vegetarian Chef will specialize in this type of cuisine and understand and respect the choices that the principal has made by being a vegetarian.
+Often vegetarians can be quite passionate about this subject.
+And will ensure that their home is a meat-free zone in accordance with their personal beliefs.
+A vegetarian Chef will specialize in this type of cuisine.
+And will understand and respect the choices that the principal has made by being a vegetarian.
 For example, making a cheesecake without gelatin will be one way a vegetarian chef looks to cook the correct menus for their employers.
-Many chefs are able to cook incredible vegetarian food alongside meat dishes, but some principals prefer to hire a vegetarian chef who has experience with vegetarian clients in the past.
+Many chefs are able to cook incredible vegetarian food alongside meat dishes.
+But some principals prefer to hire a vegetarian chef who has experience with vegetarian clients in the past.

-A vegan is an individual who follows a vegetarian diet, but also chooses not to eat anything that is made or produced by an animal.
+A vegan is an individual who follows a vegetarian diet.
+But also chooses not to eat anything that is made or produced by an animal.
 For example cheese, eggs, butter and honey are all items that will be avoided in a Vegan diet.
-Vegan lifestyle generally lends the individual to not wear leather, or buy ‘animal’ products as they tend to be extremely passionate about the subject!
+Vegan lifestyle generally lends the individual to not wear leather.
+Or buy ‘animal’ products.

-Similar to vegetarians, the Vegan choose to be a Vegan for either ethical or health reasons (or both), and will keep their home a meat-free zone.
-Typically vegan/vegetarians will have similar diets within the family unit, and will expect their family home to be treated in accord to their belief systems.
-Again they tend to prefer to hire a Chef who has experience cooking and creating dishes with this diet, as although standard Chefs may be able to cook this type of menu, they will prefer to have someone who has a great experience and specialization within this area.
+Similar to vegetarians, the Vegan choose to be a Vegan for either ethical or health reasons (or both).
+And will keep their home a meat-free zone.
+Typically vegan/vegetarians will have similar diets within the family unit.
+And will expect their family home to be treated in accord with their belief systems.
+Again they tend to prefer to hire a Chef who has experience cooking and creating dishes with this diet.
+As although standard Chefs may be able to cook this type of menu.
+They will prefer to have someone who has a great experience and specialization within this area.

-A Gluten-free diet is generally followed for either medical or health reasons.
-Those who suffer from coeliac disease and dermatitis herpetiformis (DH) are required to follow this diet to ensure they are not taken ill, and since the gluten-free diet has gained in popularity, more foods have been developed to support those who follow it.
+People will follow a Gluten-free diet is generally for either medical or health reasons.
+Those who suffer from coeliac disease and dermatitis herpetiformis (DH) have to follow this diet.
+To ensure they are not taken ill.
+But since the gluten-free diet has gained in popularity, more foods have been developed to support those who follow it.

-Gluten can be found in many food and is a mixture of two proteins present in cereal grains – especially wheat – which is responsible for the elastic texture of dough.
-For many years now, the health followers have felt that gluten can lead to IBS and other digestion/circulation problems, and those who choose to remove gluten from their diets are often rewarded by feeling healthier.
+Gluten can be found in many foods.
+And is a mixture of two proteins present in cereal grains, especially wheat.
+Which is responsible for the elastic texture of dough.
+For many years now, some health followers have felt that gluten can lead to IBS and other digestion/circulation problems.
+And those who choose to remove gluten from their diets are often rewarded by feeling healthier.

-Hiring a personal chef will allow the principal and family members to be extremely controlled in their diets that they lead at home.
-Often if a principal has specific health concerns, or they wish to lose weight they are able to use their personal chef to control the calories within the food they eat.
+When you hire a personal chef, it allows the principal and family members to control their diets.
+Often if a principal has specific health concerns.
+Or they wish to lose weight they are able to use their personal chef to control the calories within the food they eat.

-Principals will use their personal chef to shift a few pounds before the bikini season, shift the post-baby weight, or just help to fit into a slim line suit.
-Whatever the reason behind the calorie-counting chef, you can trust that your food will be strictly controlled and monitored by your professional chef so you can reach your goals.
+Principals will use their personal chef to shift a few pounds for health reasons.
+Or shift the post-baby weight, or perhaps when they are in professional sports. they need to maintain a certain weight.
+Whatever the reason behind the calorie-counting chef.
+You can trust that your food will be strictly controlled and monitored by your professional chef so you can reach your goals.